PurpleGuitar/python-kickstart-project/readme.md

 - `requirements.txt`: Edit to add or remove library dependencies.
 - `pyproject.toml`: Configuration for the tools (ruff, mypy, coverage).
 - `makefile`: Contains commands for `make` to execute.
+- `Dockerfile`: Defines the container image used by the `docker-*` make commands.
+- `env.sh`: Sensible defaults for environment variables; source it before using the Docker commands.
+- `.gitignore`: Pre-configured to ignore caches, build artifacts, and the virtual environment.

 # Make commands